— The October - December 2025 Newsletter is now available online —

 What you can do if you see a drone disturbing wildlife:

 We have several open positions at this time, as shown below.
-Please have a look and let us know if you (or anyone you know!) are interested by contacting Sequoia Audubon at: (650) 529-1454 or office@sequoia-audubon.org
+Please have a look and let us know if you (or anyone you know!) are interested by contacting The San Mateo County Bird Alliance at: office@smcbirdalliance.org.

 Ever wish you knew how to identify birds by ear?
 It's one of the most essential birding skills, but one of the hardest to learn.
 Some folks from Seattle's Audubon chapter set out to make learning bird sounds truly accessible to everyone.